 What about the foods?

-So at the end of the day, I was on a combine tour to three countries i.e Sri Lanka, Malaysia and Thailand, therefore I decided to stay in Sri Lanka for two days, otherwise, I’ll not recommend to visit Sri Lanka alone, the reason is; because it will be very costly if you are on a low budget, but if you are visiting other country via Sri Lankan airline then it’s a good idea to get a 30 day visa and stay in Colombo Sri Lanka, but your visit must be only 2 to 3 days if you want to save money.
+So at the end of the day, I was on a combine tour to three countries i.e Sri Lanka, Malaysia and Thailand, therefore I decided to stay in Sri Lanka for two days, otherwise, I’ll not recommend to visit Sri Lanka alone, the reason is; because it will be very costly if you are on a low budget, but if you are visiting a third country via Sri Lankan airline then it’s a good idea to get a 30 day visa and stay in Colombo Sri Lanka, but your visit must be only 2 to 3 days if you want to save money.

 And here in Sri Lanka, I’ll recommend you to stay in the Colombo 3 area because that’s near to the tourist places, and you can easily go anywhere you want by foot or in a Tuk Tuk.